puppetlabs/bolt/9-writing-advanced-plans/README.md

 * Accept a comma-separated list of nodes
 * Run the `exercise9::yesorno` task from above on all of our nodes
 * Store the results of running the task in the variable `$results`.
-This will contain a `Struct` containing the node names and the data parsed from the JSON response from the task
+This will contain a `ResultSet` containing a list of `Result` objects for each node and the data parsed from the JSON response from the task
-* We filter the list of nodes into the `$subset` variable for only those that answered `true`
+* We filter the list of results into the `$subset` variable for only those that answered `true`
+* We get the node name for the filtered results
 * We finally run the `uptime` command on our filtered list of nodes

 You can see this plan in action by running: